1953 Major League Baseball season: Venues

 The St. Louis Browns would play their last game at Busch Stadium on September 27 against the Chicago White Sox, relocating to Baltimore, Maryland at Baltimore Memorial Stadium as the Baltimore Orioles for the start of the season.

-Broadcasting rights
+Media

 All American League teams (except for the St. Louis Browns) signed a two-year reciprocal agreement that guaranteed the visiting team a percentage of the radio and television broadcast revenue.
 The result of the Browns not signing said agreement, was that the team was shut out of the television and radio market at home and on the road.

 In the National League, while the St. Louis Cardinals forged agreements with the Chicago Cubs and Cincinnati Redlegs, other teams could continue to broadcast games with opponents, even if they had not signed an agreement to do so.

 Television

 ABC executive Edgar J. Scherick approached MLB with a Saturday Game of the Week.
 With fewer outlets than CBS or NBC, ABC needed paid programming (or "anything for bills" as Scherick put it).
 At first, ABC hesitated at the idea of a nationally televised regular season baseball program, but gave Scherick the green light to sign up teams.
 Prior to the Sports Broadcasting Act of 1961, antitrust laws only allowed the networks to make deals with individual teams instead of pooling rights directly from a central league authority.
 Unfortunately, only three (the Philadelphia Athletics, Cleveland Indians, and Chicago White Sox were interested.
 To make matters worse, Major League Baseball barred the Game of the Week from airing within fifty miles of any big-league city.

 The All-Star Game and World Series aired exclusively on NBC.